 If, for any reason, you want to abandon the transaction, you abort it using XmlTransaction.abort().
-Note that if the last remaining XmlTransaction handle goes out of scope without being resolved, then the transaction is automatically aborted.

 Any transaction handle that has been committed or aborted can no longer be used by your application.

 Finally, you must make sure that all transaction handles are either committed or aborted before closing your containers and environment.